Article: Coping with the financial burden of breast cancer

 Even people with health insurance coverage can face a medical financial burden.
 Most patients see multiple specialists monthly, if not weekly.
 Out-of-pocket costs, like co-pays and deductibles can therefore add up very quickly.
 Prescription drug costs can be significant as well.
 After her breast cancer diagnosis, Marianne Small shared that she was lucky enough to connect with a local cancer support group, where she learned about local and national resources like Meals on Wheels and prescription drug savings programs like FamilyWize that can relieve some of a patient’s financial burden.

-Another young survivor interviewed in this article was Hannah Martine, a single professional who struggled with treatment-related costs after her Stage 4 diagnosis.
+Another young survivor interviewed in this article was Hannah Martine, a single professional who struggled with treatment-related costs after her 4 diagnosis.
 She had insurance through her employer, and she had no choice but to continue working during treatment.
 Hannah ultimately had to make a choice to leave her career to go on short-term disability.
-However, with a stage 4 diagnosis, even years after her initial diagnosis she continues to have significant out-of-pocket costs.
+However, with a 4 diagnosis, even years after her initial diagnosis she continues to have significant out-of-pocket costs.
 Like others, Martine stresses the importance of reaching out for help, even close to home.
 She suggests that family and friends help with filling out paperwork or making phone calls.
 Martine was able to work with the cancer care coordinator at her hospital who helped her to identify helpful programs, like free meal delivery service.
-Jewish Family Services and other organizations provide financial assistance; Hope for Young Adults with Cancer, for example, is a nonprofit that helps patients between the ages of 18 and 40.
+Jewish Family Services and other organizations provide financial assistance.

 The challenges and experiences shared by these three women highlight the financial burden faced by patients at that critical time after a diagnosis and in the years that follow.
 As a patient, it’s important to realize that you are not alone.
 By discussing insurance, money, support and other concerns with your health care provider, you can access patient assistance programs and/or generic drugs, assistance with insurance appeals, and referral to organizations that may help provide financial assistance and/or support in navigating the health care and health insurance systems.